2024 Solar Incentives Guide for Phoenix, AZ - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

 Solar incentives encourage people to switch their home over to renewable energy by providing financial incentives meant to lower the burden of solar panel installation and use.
 You may be eligible for several kinds of incentives, such as cash back, discounts or credit towards your monthly utility bill, depending on your situation.
 Some incentives come from your specific utility company, county or municipality, some from the Arizona government and others from the federal government.
-Categories of solar incentives include:
+You might qualify for any of the following types of solar incentives:

 Best for Leasing